 These files are round in cross-section, but we get them in different shapes as well.
-The specialty of chainsaw files is that they fit into the cleft of a chainsaw blade to sharpen it.
-You can select the required size of the chainsaw file for your chainsaw by referring to a chainsaw guide.
+The specialty of chainsaw files is that they fit into the cleft of a chainsaw blade to sharpen it, which is especially important if you are doing detailed wood carving with a chainsaw.

 You get a variety of different sizes of flat files.
 These files are indispensable for smoothing out rough edges and corners, to avoid forming splinters that could injure you while handling wood.